Razat94/learn/T-SQL/SQL Part 1 ReadMe.md

 ```

 To run the query, F5 is the shortcut.
 We could also use Ctrl+E OR Alt-X.
-You can run multiple SELECT statements at once if they are included in the same query.
+You can run multiple SELECT statements at once if they are included in the same query as below:

 ```
 SELECT 1+3;